 There have been some very interesting occasions in this process.
 I remember I was once giving a talk at the Aristotelian Society.
 I wanted to do something more than just defend the idea, so I was talking about how this affects our notion of rationality.
-With the Aristotelian Society, you may or may not know that people have the paper beforehand.
-They're supposed to have read it, and then there's a free discussion.
+With the Aristotelian Society, you may or may not know that people have the paper beforehand – they're supposed to have read it, and then there's a free discussion.
 But of course, people don’t read it.
 So they had this paper on Dialetheism and rationality, on how you handle true contradictions.
 And I sort of summarised my paper in 10 or 15 minutes, and the chairperson says “OK, questions”.
 There was a long silence, and then someone said: “you don't really think the contradictions can be true, do you?”.
 I said: “Well, as a matter of fact, yes”.
 And woomf!
 The session took off and people were so engaged with that question that, for the next hour, we never got around to talking about what the paper was about.
 But that was OK, and it is indicative of the sort of reaction that 20th century Dialetheists, such of myself, got in those days.
 So yeah, they were interesting times and the times haven't gone away.
 There are still plenty of people you meet now who think, “well, the contradictions can't really be true, can they?”
 And the first question is: why do you say that?
 The answer is a lot harder to find than they might have thought.

 So how many incredulous stairs do you reckon that is?

 Innumerable.
-I think the people who are prepared to give it the most time of day are actually logicians, and you might be surprised by that; but good logicians have always known the problems with classical logic – the logic that was invented by Frege and Russell around the turn of the 20th century.
+I think the people who are prepared to give it the most time of day are actually logicians, and you might be surprised by that, but good logicians have always known the problems with classical logic – the logic that was invented by Frege and Russell around the turn of the 20th century.
 It's always had problems; good logicians have always known this, and they've done things to try to address these problems.
-They've known that a lot of the sort of strategies that logicians have come up with haven't been terribly successful.
+They've known that a lot of the sorts of strategies that logicians have come up with haven't been terribly successful.
 And they know that there are alternatives – various non-classical logics, like intuitionism, paraconsistent logics, and lots of others.
 They're aware of the spectrum of positions and their problems.
 And though they still may think their classical logic is right, they are at least aware of the kind of difficulties of the landscape.
 People who don't work at the cutting edge of logic are not in that position.
 They're taught classical logic as an undergraduate, they use it as a tool in what they do (maybe), but because they don't work at the cutting edge of things, they're not aware of these problems.
 They can believe classical logic and leave it to logicians to worry about the hard cases, and just use the tool that they've been taught.
 So, as I said, it's often that the most sympathy for Dialetheism will come from logicians – at least that's been my experience.

 What has the reception of Dialetheism been across cultures?